-Ginny H. Mills, MAEd, LCMHC-S, LCAS, CCS, Clinical Director
+Ginny H. Mills, MAEd, LCMHC-S, LCAS, CCS, CEO and Founder

 Parents who have been struggling for years often tell me, “I really wish I’d found you sooner!”
 But I’ve been here a while!
 After finishing WFU in 1985, I worked in behavioral health for 9 years, then returned to graduate school at Wake Forest.
-I earned credentials as an LPC, LCAS, LPC-S, and CCS.
+I earned credentials as an LCMHC-S, LCAS, and CCS.
 All that alphabet soup just means that I’ve thrown my whole self into learning how to help and proved that I can pass lots of tests.
-But none of that compares to my heart, passion, and insight I bring to support Full Life families every day.
+But none of that compares to my heart, passion, and insight I bring to support Full Life families and our team every day.
 I’m deeply honored to have walked with hundreds who remind me every day that a full life in recovery can be a reality.

 In addition to working with parents, I also help professionals in recovery, adolescents and young adults who are trying to determine if they really need recovery, and those in mid-recovery who are ready to do more in-depth therapeutic work.
 It is my honor to share the hope, join in the healing, mourn the struggles, and celebrate the successes of Full Life families.

 983 Mar Don Drive

 Winston-Salem, NC 27104

 Call us at